ben-grande/qusal/README.md

 **Warning**: Not ready for production, development only.
 Breaking changes can and will be introduced in the meantime.
 You've been warned.

-The following projects are unfinished (not a complete list):

-- sys-syncthing: broken firewall script due to nftables and disposable netvm

-Other projects might also have drastic changes, the above are simply not ready at all.

 ## Table of Contents

 * [Description](#description)